 “Three years ago, we saw an opportunity.
 At the time, the New Zealand craft beer scene was mainly centred around Wellington and Nelson and there was a gap to be filled.”

-Good George started out as a single brewery and dining hall, and has since added two more Hamilton bars and eateries, Good Neighbour and Little George.
+Good George started out as a single brewery and dining hall, and has since added two more Waikato bars and eateries, Good Neighbour and Good Union.
 The brewery is constantly growing to accommodate increasing demand, Mr Hadley says.